-Implementation Deviation and causes deviation from the Promotion Item Yes No Summary description Sustainable Development Best- Practice Principles fo TWSE/TPEx Listed Companies (5) Disclose the Company's positions in green bond investments to promote potential future opportunities related to climate change.
+Implementation Deviation and causes of Promotion Item Yes No Summary description deviation from the Sustainable Development Best- Practice Principles for TWSE/TPEx Listed Companies (IV) Does the Company V (5) Disclose the Company's positions in green bond investments to promote potential future opportunities related to climate change.
 (6) Actively pursue opportunities to support and undertake advisory cases and provide funding support to industries related to green energy, circular economy, and sustainability trends, in response to increasing capital demands from these sectors.
 (7) Incorporate climate change and corporate transformation impact assessments into the Company's investment strategy to identify and manage relevant factors.
 When selecting investment targets, carefully evaluate whether the target fulfills responsibilities in corporate governance, environmental protection, and social responsibility to enhance the overall investment effectiveness.
 (8) Compile the information and implementation progress from items (1) to (5) above, and report quarterly to the Integrity and Sustainable Development Committee and the Board of Directors for oversight and control.
 6. Continue to follow the TCFD framework, identify climate change-related issues, and conduct financial impact analysis and assessment.
 Disclose such information annually in the Task Force on Climate-Related Financial Disclosures (TCFD) report and publish it on the Company's website.
-(IV) Does the Company maintain statistics on greenhouse gas emission, water usage, and total waste volume in the last two years, and implement policies aimed at reducing energy, carbon, greenhouse gas, water and waste?
-(IV) 1.
-To reduce GHG emissions and mitigate global warming, the Company has established an "Regulations for Environmental Protection."
+(IV) (IV) Does the Company maintain statistics on greenhouse gas emission, water usage, and total waste volume in the last two years, and implement policies aimed at reducing energy, carbon, greenhouse gas, water and waste?
+1. To reduce GHG emissions and mitigate global warming, the Company has established an "Regulations for Environmental Protection."
 The General Affairs Office of the Administration Department collaborates with relevant government resources to continuously promote various carbon reduction measures within the Company.
-In addition, starting from 2022, in compliance with relevant government FSC's "Roadmap for Sustainable Development of TWSE/TPEx Listed Companies." and the FSC's "Roadmap for Sustainable Development of TWSE/TPEx Listed Companies," the Company has begun implementing ISO 14064-1 organizational greenhouse gas inventories.
-Using 2023 as the baseline year, environmental targets have been established for the period from 2023 to 2030, including the reduction targets for Scope 1 and Scope 2 greenhouse gas emissions and energy consumption are to achieve an average annual reduction of 1.43% compared to the baseline year; the waste and water consumption reduction targets aim for an average annual reduction of 1.43% compared to the baseline year; the waste and water consumption reduction targets aim for an average annual reduction of 1% compared to the baseline year.
+In addition, starting from 2022, in compliance with the "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and the FSC's "Roadmap for Sustainable Development of TWSE/TPEx Listed Companies," the Company has begun implementing ISO 14064-1 organizational greenhouse gas inventories.
+Using 2023 as the baseline year, environmental targets have been established for the period from 2023 to 2030, including the reduction targets for Scope 1 and Scope 2 greenhouse gas emissions and energy consumption are to achieve an average annual reduction of 1.43% compared to the baseline year; the waste and water consumption reduction targets aim for an average annual reduction of 1% compared to the baseline year.
 Based on the low carbon action plan (including employees' participation in low-carbon actions, energy-saving activities at business premises, replacement of high-energy-consuming or outdated equipment, improvement of company vehicle usage efficiency, and promotion of green procurement).
-We annually compare and review the reduction effectiveness compared to the baseline year and report it to the Board of Directors.
-2. Scope 1 and Scope 2 GHG Emission of Capital Securities business premises across Taiwan: The baseline year and report into the annual reduction target of 1.43%.
+We annually compare and revoie the reduction effectiveness compared to the baseline year and report it to the Board of Directors.
+2. Scope 1 and Scope 2 GHG Emission of Capital Securities business premises across Taiwan: The baseline year (2023) emissions were approximately 5,215.86 tCO2e, while the emissions for 2024 were approximately 5,157.51 tCO2e, reflecting a reduction of 1.12% from the baseline year, which did not meet the annual reduction target of 1.43%.
 However, given that the Company's operating income in 2024 increased by 37.78% compared to 2023, the greenhouse gas emissions intensity in 2024 decreased by 28.23% compared to 2023.
-The Company will continue to improve its emission reduction initiat N/A
+The Company will continue to improve its emission reducti N/A